lutzer/portfolio/site/projects/polyogue/index.md

 date: 2016-08-01
 ---

 *Polylogue is an interactive installation and a hyper-local message feed.
 Through an open WIFI network, users in reach of the wireless signal can send text messages with their smartphones, tablets or computers.
-These messages get printed immediately on a paper roll that runs in-between two translucent, black boxes and are transformed into a material stream of consciousness.*
+These messages get printed immediately on a paper roll that runs in-between two translucent, black boxes.*

 <span class="more"></span>